OS-Sketch/www.os-sketch.com/docs/index.md

 - **Segmentation:** Segmentation is splitting up the static data into different sections in the memory.
 The RAM uses segmentation the most.

-- **Process:** The process takes in a running program; as well as the state/ status and the registers/info.
-The CPU can change the process with the help of the scheduler.
-Also the process gets affected by the RAM to allocate memory depending on the loaded data.
-After all processes are computed they are sent to the process list in a neatly organized fashion.

 - **Concurrency:** This takes processes from the process before it can hit the process list, These processes get split into multiple smaller processes and